nxskok/pasias/docs/15-logistic-regression.md

 I didn't ask you to comment on these, since the question is long enough already.
 But that's not going to stop me!

 These are predicted probabilities of infection.
-(When you have one observation per line, the predictions are of the *second* of the two levels of the response variable.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">When you have one observation per line, the predictions are of the *second* of the two levels of the response variable.
 When you make that two-column response, the predictions are of the probability of being in the *first* column.
 That's what it is.
-As the young people say, don't @ me.)
+As the young people say, don't @ me.</span>

 The way I remember the one-column-response thing is that the first level is the baseline (as it is in a regression with a categorical